aroc/claude-ai-copilot/README.md

 # Claude AI Copilot for Obsidian

-Claude AI powered vault assistant that can edit notes, create files, and organize your entire vault using natural language.
+Claude AI powered vault assistant that can edit, create, and delete notes across your entire vault using natural language.

 ## Features